vanzasetia/vanzasetia.site/src/resources.md

 - [Hemingway Editor](https://hemingwayapp.com/) - It makes my writing clear and bold by highlighting potential words that can be removed.
 - [Caninclude](https://caninclude.glitch.me/) - If you get confused about whether `<a>` is valid to be a child element of the `<code>` element, then you can use this tool to verify that.
 - [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/) - Check the browser's compatibility with the features that you want to use.
+- [Accessibility Support](https://a11ysupport.io/) - Check the compatibility of screen readers with the ARIA attributes you want to use.

 ## Screen Readers